bl94/BL-Capstone-1/README.md

 #### The GSS is one of the most influential studies in the social sciences.
 Respondents are interviewed in person for about 90 minutes and the information collected includes demographic, health, financial, educational data and much more.
 Something that makes this study so valuable is that it also includes respondents' opinions and beliefs on matters like government spending, the state of race relations, science, technology, and even philosophies about the nature of life.
 For this project I set out to explore connections between overall health and other variables from the 2016 administration of the survey.

 ## Summary
-#### The purpose of this project was really just to perform some basic exploratory data analysis.
+#### The purpose of this project was to perform some basic exploratory data analysis.
 The GSS dataset has thousands of features and I didn't have much time to go through them all to find the best variables to compare.
 This was a challenging dataset to work with at this point in my data science studies for several reasons but I didn't want to work with something too easy.

 #### After choosing some variables to compare I started by creating some plots to get an idea of the distribution of each variable.
 I also created a heatmap to get an overview of their correlations.
 To present something reasonably valid in the short time I had available to complete this project, a simple hypothesis and set of three significantly correlated variables were chosen to compare from the 2016 survey:  health, time feeling happy, and time feeling depressed.
 I made a plot to show the distributions of those variables alongside eachother to help illustrate their relationship to eachother.
 After that, I used bootstrapping to confirm that the sample data could be used to represent the population and plotted the results.
 Finally, I also bootstrapped the correlations to more confidently reject my null hypothesis.